 Contact an Experienced San Antonio Burn Injury Attorney Today

-If someone else’s negligence leaves you with a burn injury, you need immediate medical attention and experienced legal counsel.
+If someone else’s negligence leaves you with a San Antonio burn injury, you need immediate medical attention and experienced legal counsel.
 The dedicated legal team at The Law Offices of George Salinas in San Antonio understands how harrowing burn injuries are, and we’re committed to helping you move forward on the path to recovery.
 Our experienced burn injury lawyers have the skill, commitment, and compassion to aggressively advocate for your rights to recover just compensation for your injuries.
 We’re here to help protect your legal rights, while you focus on healing.
 Please contact or call us at 210-225-0909 to schedule an appointment at our San Antonio office today.